 How To Patch A Hole In Drywall

 2. Using a smaller putty knife, begin to apply wallboard joint compound over top of the drywall patch.
-Use a large drywall knife to smooth out any lines
+Use a large drywall knife to smooth out any lines and feather out the edges.
+Be sure to cover all of the edges of the patch.

 3. Allow the wallboard joint compound to dry and reapply if necessary